qaiswardag/laravel_vue_directory_and_job_board_theme/README.md

 - **Frameworks**: Laravel, Vue 3, and Nuxt.
 - **Features**: Drag & Drop Page Builder, Listing Directory, Blog, Job Board, and Stripe integration for subscriptions and one-time payments.

-# Nuxt 3 for Server-Side Rendering

-Nuxt 3 has been used for server-side rendering (SSR) for the frontend part.

-Check out the GitHub [repository](https://github.com/qaiswardag/nuxt_directory_and_job_board_theme).

 # Installation